 These days Jon plays Jazz with the Big Band and also in combo format as more of life pursuit always looking for the next great chord, riff or song to be played.

-Ernie Gonzalez – Bari Saxophone Ernie Gonzalez comes to Colorado Springs from Falfurrias, Texas.
-He graduated from Texas Lutheran College with a Music Education degree, but wanted to continue performing in a band, so he joined the Air Force and the Norad Band.
+Ernie Gonzalez – Saxophone Ernie Gonzalez comes to Colorado Springs from Falfurrias, Texas.
+He graduated from Texas Lutheran College with a Music Education degree but wanted to continue performing in a band, so he joined the Air Force and the Norad Band.
 After a couple of years, he transferred to the Air Force Academy Band and continued there until his retirement from the Air Force.
 He then started working for Progressive Insurance as a customer support representative and continued as a claims adjuster.
 He has also worked for School District 11 as a computer and library technician.
-In addition to playing with Academy Jazz Ensemble, Ernie also performs with a local community band, Little London Winds, and subs for various big bands in the area.
-His hobbies include travelling, going to the gym and watching the Dallas Cowboys.
+In addition to playing with the Academy Jazz Ensemble, he also performs with the Peak Big Band.
+Ernie also performed with a local community band, Little London Winds, and has subbed for various big bands in the area.
+His hobbies include traveling, going to the gym and watching the Dallas Cowboys.

 Jack Yonce – Trombone Jack recently retired after 28 years as a public school music teacher, spending the last 21 years as the Director of Bands at Cheyenne Mountain High School.
 Groups under Jack’s direction have performed at the CMEA Conference 13 times, the Bands of America National Concert Band Festival three times, Carnegie Hall 3 times, the Kennedy Center, the Fiesta Bowl National Pageant of Bands, the Hollywood Christmas Parade, and numerous community and professional venues.
 Jack has twice been named the Cheyenne Mountain HS Teacher of the Year, was a Gateway High School “Unique Teacher of the Year”, received the Phi Beta Mu Most Outstanding Band Director Award, was the 2018 Colorado Bandmasters Hall of Fame Recipient, and was named the CU-Boulder College of Music Outstanding Alumnus.
 He is also an elected member of the American Bandmasters Association.
 Jack is excited to be a part of the Academy Jazz Ensemble and to have time to focus on playing trombone.